balakuntlaJayanth/Stats/_posts/2020-03-01-Pearson_corelation_in_python.markdown.md

 - <p style='text-align: justify;'>BF10 is the Bayes Factor of the test.
 The Bayes Factor represents the strength of the corelation.
 The BF10 value of 2 indicates the Anecdotal evidence for alternate hypothesis (H1).</p>
 - <p style='text-align: justify;'>power is the achieved power of the test, which is the likelihood that we will detect an effect when there is indeed an effect there to be detected.
 The higher this value is, the more robust our test is.
 In that case, a value of 1 means that we can be greatly confident in our ability to detect the significant effect.</p>

-In the above analysis p-value is less than 0.05 and r is around 0.447, which suggests significant corelation.
+In the above analysis p-value is less than 0.05 and r is around 0.447, which suggests significant correlation.

-We reject null hypothesis based on the pvalue and corelation coeficient r.
+We reject null hypothesis based on the pvalue and correlation coeficient r.

 ```python